Can Language Models Teach Weaker Agents? Teacher Explanations Improve Students via Personalization: Problem Setup

 \section{Problem Setup}

-\paragraph{Student and Teacher.} We assume a two-agent communication game between a student $\mathcal{S}$ and a teacher $\mathcal{T}$, where the goal is to teach the student to solve a particular task interactively.
+\textbf{Student and Teacher.} We assume a two-agent communication game between a student $\mathcal{S}$ and a teacher $\mathcal{T}$, where the goal is to teach the student to solve a particular task interactively.
 Here, we use an LLM as the student.
 To explore a range of student and teacher capabilities, we consider both human and model teachers, while typically using a student model that is measurably weaker than its teacher.
+Following past work, an LLM with more parameters is considered a stronger model due to its better performance across a range of tasks (including the ones we consider in our studies).
 In the scope of our study, when the teacher is not a human, both $\mathcal{S}$ and $\mathcal{T}$ are LLMs, prompted with a set of demonstrations of the task $\mathcal{D}$ (typically, 4-8 examples).
 Each demonstration $d^{(i)} \in \mathcal{D}$ is a triple ($x^{(i)}, y^{(i)}, e^{(i)}_{\mathcal{H}}$) consisting of an input $x^{(i)}$, the output $y^{(i)}$, and a human-written explanation $ e^{(i)}_{\mathcal{H}}$ that answers the question of \emph{why} the data point has the output it has \cite{miller2019explanation}.
 In our tasks, the explanation may include background knowledge or intermediate reasoning steps that are helpful for obtaining the answer.
 By organizing $\mathcal{D}$ into Chain-of-Thought prompts, both $\mathcal{S}$ and $\mathcal{T}$ are equipped with the ability to generate explanations and predict labels for new samples.